 For mutual funds in India, it is compulsory to adhere to the Securities and Exchange Board of India.
 However, hedge funds do not have to register themselves with the securities market regulator.

 Investing is not easy, especially considering the various complexities of each type of investment avenue.
-That said, once investors have a clear idea of the distinguishing factors regarding hedge fund vs mutual fund, they must choose an option in line with their financial goals.
+That said, once investors have a clear idea of the distinguishing factors regarding hedge funds vs mutual funds, they must choose an option in line with their financial goals.

 Hedge funds are available only to those investors who have a high net worth and can shoulder high-risk levels.